safalsigdel/safalsigdel.github.io/_posts/2022-02-23-Slack is back online after an outage cut many users off.md

 <img src='https://cdn.vox-cdn.com/thumbor/fYeaIPehuVVh1yknEAA6Y_HQAHY=/0x0:2040x1360/1200x800/filters:focal(857x517:1183x843)/cdn.vox-cdn.com/uploads/chorus_image/image/70536278/acastro_190412_1777_slack_0001.0.jpg' width='700px' /><br/>
-Slack is experiencing some issues, making it difficult for users to send and receive messages, as well as access the platform altogether.
-Across social media, users have complained that trying to access work-related chatrooms meets long load times, the inability to view threads, and issues when trying to send a message to colleagues.
+Slack was experiencing some issues on Tuesday that made it difficult for users to send and receive messages as well as access the platform altogether.
+Across social media, users have complained that trying to access work-related chatrooms met long load times and the inability to view threads.
 <a href='https://www.theverge.com/2022/2/22/22945594/slack-down-outage-connection-errors'> Source <a/>